deanrad/antares-ts/AntaresVsRedux.md

 The synchronous code path - the filters - are run through first.
 A great use of a filter is for validation - If an action is not syntactically or grammatically valid, throwing an exception in a filter will require the component that processed the action to handle it right away, as an exception.
 Any errors thrown in filters will prevent the asynchronous code path, the renderers, from running.

 The asynchronous code path - the renderers - are run through after all filters have run.
 They run independently of each other, and are always async.
 They are the place you will write to an API, change the voltage on a pin - etc..
 Whatever you would use Sagas or Thunks for.

-Renderers are for implementing consequences in the following ways:

-   - Errors are expected to be handled, and converted into further actions with information about the errors
-   - The caller of process will not be able to exception handle these
-   - Unhandled errors will still crash your application

 Renderers will typically return Observables to give the agent the ability to
    - know about the renderer's completion, error, and progress